School & Community Gardens

 In the summer and fall of 2019, Foster attended the National Sustainability Teachers Academy, Camp McDowell’s Farm School Workshop, and the ASAN Food & Farm Forum.
 With that new knowledge, the project began to add activities related to sustainability and healthy eating, too.
 A school-wide recycling program was created, and guest speakers were arranged.

-Unfortunately, the school closures during the COVID-19 pandemic halted the project.
+Unfortunately, the school closures during the COVID-19 pandemic halted the project for a while.
 After a rainy winter in early 2020, students were sent home from schools in March at about the time for spring planting.
-With the majority of students continuing online during the 2020 – 2021 school year, the school garden lay fallow for more than a year.
+With the majority of students learning online during the 2020 – 2021 school year, the school garden lay fallow for more than a year.
 Despite Foster’s “stubborn optimism” in late 2019, there was no way to continue the school garden without student involvement.

-In 2021 – 2022, with students back in-person and a move to a new campus in the near future, Foster led a group of students in re-establishing garden in order to leave it intact for the next school that would occupy what has been a temporary campus for the arts high school.
+In 2021 – 2022, with students back in-person and a move to a new campus in the near future, Foster led a group of students in re-establishing garden in order to leave it intact for the next school that would occupy the campus.
 Here is a news story about the rebuilding efforts done by the school’s Broadcast Media magnet in March 2022.

 To learn more about the school garden project and its history, click on the links below: